FObersteiner/uv-env/README.md

 <https://docs.astral.sh/uv/guides/integration/github/#pypi>

-- very smooth to switch from poetry in CI to UV
+- overall smooth to switch from poetry in CI
-- runs significantly faster
+- bonus: CI runs significantly faster, uv's caching mechanism also works here
-- could be better: getting pytest to work was some serious trail and error process
+- getting pytest to work was some serious trail and error process

 #### gitlab